huanganya/mf-mui-starter/README.md

    4.4 added appbar related component to common-lib

    4.5 added top-appbar(app specific appbar) to app-shared

+   4.6 added align-itemslist to common-lib

+   4.7 added more components to the common-lib

+   4.8 refactored tab-bar to make the value of the tabs to be number

 5. Will try to move the fonts/images into the common-assets library : done